oddbird/oddleventy/content/blog/2024/zoomies.md

       so the content pans across an old monitor'
   }],
   caption="Moving the layout viewport inside the visual viewport,
-    on a TV show I haven't seen (_Snowfall_)"
+    on a TV show I haven't seen (_Snowfall_).
+    Content overflows onto multiple 'pages',
+    and those pages overflow the viewing screen."
 ) }}

 In most situations,
 the two viewports
 are the same size --
-the size of your browser window, or what's left of it after drawing the tabs and toolbars.
+the size of your browser window
+(or what's left of it after drawing the tabs and toolbars).
-But (as we'll see)
+But as we'll see,
 there are some zoomed-in situations where the visual viewport can end up smaller (but never larger)